holozeros/minimal-linux-desktop/README.md

 	1.Install arch build system in the chroot environment.

+		Building a chroot environment where /tools has the required commands to run chroot and Arch Build System(gcc,pacman,makepkg..).

  	2.With a original stub kernel Booting the chroot environment as root filesystem.

+		Building UEFI stub kernel and install systemd-boot.
+Then edit boot loader entry file.When booted the stub kernel, bootloader does mount the minimal linux desktop to root-filsesystem.
+		Settings of the chroot environment.

 # 2.Building minimal linux desktop